delebash/Documentation_For_My_Unreal_Projects/docs/mapbridge/main.md

+# Unreal Map Bridge

-# Help -- Download heightmap, satellite, weightmap images for use in Unreal or other 3D programs
+Download heightmap, satellite, weightmap images for use in Unreal or other 3D programs

 ## Getting Started:
    1. Get an api key from Mapbox or Maptiler free account